 Other projects of Skuggsjá include publications of research materials such as the Dreamland book of 2003 in which results from the Gallup survey are presented together with samples of dreams from older accounts and from the present population.
 Poster exhibitions have been a substantial part of the center’s work over the years in which a mixture of text and picture is presented covering aspects of scientific and cultural dream materials.
 The exhibitions have been presented at Icelandic and international conferences and talks given such as at the Nordic psychiatric conference in Reykjavík in 2003, the International Congress of Psychology (ICP) in Bejing in 2004 and the annual dream conference in Copenhagen for the International Association for the Study of Dreams (IASD) in 2004, in Montréal in 2008, and for Stirling unviversity´s Dementia Services Development Centre (DSDC) at York in 2009.
 More recently, a presentation for IASD at Rolduc in Holland 2011, and Dream Yoga Research in Kashi India, (aka Varanasi aka Banares), in 2012.
 New or modified exhibitions have been presented annually in Akureyri and/or Djupivogur.
 A recent addition is a documentary film of 2006 into the Icelandic dream heritage - DreamReality.
 And a travelogue on Kashi, the eternal city of light aka Varansi, India, was published in November 2014 by Partridge/Penguin.
 It´s name: TRANSFER in Kashi and the River of Time; the book can be ordered from Amazon or Waterstones or some of the main webstores.
-Presently, work is in progress on a new travelogue on the mystic and dreaming nature of Iceland: Message from a Glacier, to be published in near future.
+Presently, work is in progress on a new travelogue on the mystic and dreaming nature of Iceland: Message from a Glacier, hopefully to be published in near future.
 In 2019, an ongoing cross-cultural study was launched into the dream heritage of other island and seafaring nations like Indonesia and Iceland with emphasis on precognition of changes in nature such as precognitive dreams of earthquakes and volcanic eruptions.
 Korean dream-culture past and present on the agenda, Korean films and music.